bwieciech/volumetric_segmentation/README.md

 # Volumetric segmentation

-This library implements the 3D U-Net and V-Net (coming soon) models for volumetric segmentation using [PyTorch](https://pytorch.org/).
+This library implements the 3D U-Net and V-Net models for volumetric segmentation using [PyTorch](https://pytorch.org/).

 ## Setup